Mesutssmn/Rock_Paper_Scissors/README.md

 # Rock-Paper-Scissors Hand Gesture Game

 A simple Streamlit-based application that allows you to play Rock-Paper-Scissors using hand gestures captured via your webcam.
-The application uses the MediaPipe Hands module to detect hand landmarks and classify gestures into "Rock," "Paper," or "Scissors."
+This is a **static version**, meaning it processes a single captured image rather than a real-time video stream.
+It uses the MediaPipe Hands module to detect hand landmarks and classify gestures into "Rock," "Paper," or "Scissors."

 ## Features
 - Capture a static image from your webcam using Streamlit's `st.camera_input`.